apache/activemq-website/src/components/classic/documentation/mqtt.md

 ### Subscription Strategy

-ActiveMQ Classic is a JMS broker in its core, so there needs to be some mapping between MQTT subscriptions and JMS semantics.
+ActiveMQ is a JMS broker in its core, so there needs to be some mapping between MQTT subscriptions and JMS semantics.
 Subscriptions with QoS=0 (At Most Once) are directly mapped to plain JMS non-persistent topics.
 For reliable messaging, QoS=1 and QoS=2, by default subscriptions are transformed to JMS durable topic subscribers.
 This behaviour is desired in most scenarios.
 For some use cases, it is useful to map these subscriptions to [virtual topics](virtual-destinations).
 Virtual topics provide a better scalability and are generally better solution if you want to use you MQTT subscribers over network of brokers.
 To change subscription strategy to use virtual topic, use the following settings:
 ```
 <transportConnector name="mqtt" uri="mqtt://localhost:1883?transport.subscriptionStrategy=mqtt-virtual-topic-subscriptions"/>
 ```